 Install all of the required Python packages with:

 '''

-cd /home/alice/catmaid/django

-pip install -r requirements.txt
+cd /home/alice/catmaid/django pip install .

 '''

 If that worked correctly, then the second-last line of output will begin Successfully installed, and list the Python packages that have just been installed.